Overheard at the lunch table today: Yeah, it’s like the generic equivalent of the Li’l Debbie Snack Cake.

 That’s right.
 I’m hip to the lingo.

-The generic thing made me laugh, as there’s nothing quite so generic as a Li’l Debbie Snack Cake.
+Anyway, the generic thing made me laugh, as there’s nothing quite so generic as a Li’l Debbie Snack Cake.

 Cockroaches, gravity, and Li’l Debbie Snack Cakes are what will still be around come the end of the world.